Project overview

 Bulletin for Expanded Study Area

-Conceptual alternative flood mitigation solutions have been identified in the expanded study area near Dundas Street East.
+Conceptual alternative flood mitigation solutions were identified in the expanded study area near Dundas Street East.
 For more information, refer to the Project Bulletin for Expanded Study Area.